-Ag teachers never have the same day twice.
-One day they might be in a classroom or laboratory, the next visiting students in the field, preparing teams for a FFA Career Development Event, or leading a community service activity with their FFA Chapter.
-Demand for agriculture teachers is much higher than the current and projected supply.
+Ag teachers never have the same day twice!
+You can find them in a classroom or laboratory, visiting students in the field, preparing teams for an FFA event, or leading a community service activity with their FFA Chapter.
+They serve an essential role in their school and community.
+However, demand for agriculture teachers is much higher than the current and projected supply.

 - Share your passion for agriculture

 - Create hands-on learning experiences

 - Connect with all students, including those who might not enjoy the traditional classroom environment

 - Educate students about cutting-edge topics like biotechnology, precision agriculture, alternative energy, and more.

 - Travel in-state, nationally, and even internationally.

 - Attend State and National FFA Conventions for life

 Agricultural educators are often on extended contracts, meaning they get paid during the summer months and have the potential to earn a significantly higher salary than other teachers.

 Kansas State University